Accessibility Compliance

 Resources

 The VCCS is coordinating training and support for colleges and agencies in meeting this compliance requirement.
-Specific materials are to be found on the EdTech web site under the accessibility tag.
+Specific materials are to be found on the EdTech web site under the accessibility tag, and on the main VCCS web site.

 As part of this project, training webinars have been scheduled initially during the Fall of 2025.
 Recordings and supporting materials are available at the link above.